 The Leader of the Teen Titans

 The Titans then took a drastic new turn.
 When Robin left to return to Gotham after the death of Batman, Cassie became the team leader.
 Miss Martian and Ravager left the team.
-After Wonder Girl told Supergirl that the only reason they were friends was because she was her only remaining link to Conner, Supergirl also quit the team.
-Cassie was left with Red Devil and Blue Beetle, but soon recruited other new members -- Bombshell, Static, Aquagirl and Miss Martian eventually returned.
+After Wonder Girl told Supergirl that the only reason they were friends was that she was her only remaining link to Conner, Supergirl also quit the team.
+Cassie was left with Red Devil and Blue Beetle but soon recruited other new members -- Bombshell, Static, Aquagirl and Miss Martian eventually returned.

 Wonder Girl found herself leading a new team that had very little experience in working with each other, which was incredibly difficult since she had even less experience at leading a team.
 When Titans veteran Beast Boy arrived and told Wonder Girl that the Teen Titans needed a real leader, Wonder Girl and her team remained adamant that Cassie was the true leader of the Teen Titans.
 The mystical enemy known only as Wyld arrives and attacked Raven.
 This led to Raven rejoining the team and the Titans fighting off Wyld and his horde.

 Wonder Girl has remained the leader of the Teen Titans, growing in confidence as the team becomes tighter and more efficient.
 On a mission in Dakota, Wonder Girl and her team do battle with Holocaust and get captured which leads to ex-Titans Kid Flash and Superboy to rejoin the team.
 Following the mission, Cassie has shown that she has mixed feelings about her recently resurrected boyfriend Superboy.
 Upon their return from Dakota, Raven is abducted by Wyld once again and Cassie and the Titans travel into the Wyld's tainted dimension in order to save their teammate.
 The team works well together but are marred by bad luck as Aquagirl and Bombshell are overwhelmed and lost in the dark depths of the ocean.
 While other members of Cassie's Titans also leave the team following this mission for different reasons, Wonder Girl decides that she cannot lead heroes who she does not feel comfortable leading.